KirillMysnik/SP-MOTDPlayer2/readme.md

 The page sends data to the server and gets data back only once, during loading process.
 Consequent AJAX requests can broaden the possibilities of this approach.

 #### WebSocket-powered (currently supported on [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) only)
-This extends the previous approach: the page establishes a WebSocket-connection and is able to send the data to the game server without AJAX requests.
+This extends the previous approach: the page establishes a WebSocket connection and is able to send the data to the game server without AJAX requests.
 What is more important is that the game server itself is now able to push data to such MoTD pages at any time.

 One important thing to keep in mind is that you don't directly expose your game server to the public - all data transmissions are proxied (and filtered, if needed) by the Flask application that runs on the web-server.